kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 ### Read and clean row

 Input:
-- `position` - identifier of RS row, which should be read and cleared
+- `position` - identifier of RS row which should be read and cleared

 Output:
 - `opcode` - instruction identifier for FU